kotte-computer-electronics/batoid/README.md

 - The top case parts are meant to be printed upside down, with painted on supports for the pegs.
 - The bottom case parts are meant to be printed right side up.
 - Take an extra look at the plate parts to find their correct orientations.
 No supports should be needed here.
+- Note that there is two Bottom Center Back parts.
+You only need to print one.
+Note that the RP2040 Pro Micro is USB-C and has the port "sunk" into the pcb rather than just siting on top of it.

 Join the parts with CA glue, using the pegs as guides.
 This will produce a full top, bottom and plate.